piebrary/greenlanceV2/update-package/lib/documentation/default/default.md

 Then install the NPM modules in both the app and api folders.
-Run `cd [repository-name]/app` and run `npm install` When finished go to the api folder with `cd ../api` and run `npm install`
+Run `cd [repository-name]/app` and run `npm install` When finished go to the api folder with `cd ../api` and run `npm install` Install PieBrary by settings the environment variables.
+Go to scripts folder and run "install-piebrary"

 > Every time you work on your repository